AnlisUA/Kalatori/README.md

 ### Project Structure

-- `chopsticks`: Contains configuration files for the Chopsticks tool and a Docker Compose setup for spawning Polkadot and AssetHub test chains.
+- `chopsticks`: Contains configuration files for the Chopsticks tool and a Docker Compose setup for spawning AssetHub test chain.
 - `configs`: Contains configuration files for supported chains and assets.
 - `docs`: Includes project documentation.
 - `src`: The source code for the Kalatori daemon.